youheekil/blog/content/posts/project1-0. Starbucks Twitter Sentimental Analysis /index.md

-After the trials and concerns, I decided to go for Option 3.
-There are three reasons, first, I faced some struggles while submiting python file for spark streaming.
-My local environment kept giving me errors whenever I tried to submit the python file with `spark-submit` code.
-Second, I wanted to try different cloud platform, and found out that Confluent Cloud perform reall well.
-For the Spark Streaming, Databricks was used since it is well organized and easy setup for Spark Streaming and have Delta Lake.
+After tons of trials&errors and concerns, I decided to go for Option 3.
+There are few reasons, first, I faced some struggles while submiting python file for spark streaming.
+My local environment kept giving me errors whenever I tried to submit the python file with `spark-submit` command.
+Second, I wanted to try different cloud platform, and found out that Confluent Cloud performs reall well.
+For the Spark Streaming, Databricks was used since it is well organized and easy to setup for Spark Streaming and have Delta Lake.

 ## 5. What is Spark Streaming?